tomjoht/tomjoht.github.io/_restapicourse/docapis_understand_curl.md

 ## cURL is a cross-platform way to show requests and responses

-Before moving on, let's pause a bit and learn a bit more about cURL.
+Before moving on, let's pause a bit and learn more about cURL.

 One of the advantages of REST APIs is that you can use almost any programming language to call the endpoint.
 The endpoint is simply a resource located on a web server at a specific path.